dkam4/CIS-Hosted-CSAT/docs/source/CIS-Hosted CSAT User Guide.md

 #### Sub-Organizations
 Sub-organizations can be created in a CSAT instance.
-If you are the organization owner, you can add sub-organizations.
-Go to the 'Administration' section and there will be a green 'Create' button to add sub-organizations.
-Please note this will only be available to organization primary-owners and not all general 'admin' users.
+Only the organization's primary-owner can add sub-organizations.
+To do so, navigate to the 'Administration' section, and there will be a green 'Create' button to add sub-organizations.

 ![image](https://github.com/user-attachments/assets/d4622c75-576c-4994-806b-a43fdae46967)

+### Assessments
+Admins can create assessments in the organizations that they administer.
+Each assessment will be open or closed.
+There can only be one open assessment per organization.
+Assessments begin “open” which means that users in that organization can work on those assessments based on their Organization Role.
+When an assessment is completed, an Admin can close the assessment.
+A “closed” assessment can still be viewed, but it cannot be edited.
+An Admin can re-open a closed assessment as needed.

+**Assessment History** -
+The Assessment History page displays all assessments that have completed for the organization.
+The Assessment Scores Graph displays the score for all previously completed assessments.
+To view an old assessment, click on the assessment box.
+This will bring you to the Dashboard page, and across the top of the screen the Assessment period will be displayed.
+The old assessment cannot be edited, it is view-only.
+Within the assessment block there are three icons.
+The green hourglass icon starts a new assessment using the data from this previous assessment.
+The green pen icon edits the name of the assessment.
+The red trashcan icon deletes the old assessment.

+#### Creating a New Blank Assessment

+#### Importing an Assessment